-- 1. Pursuant to Articles 5,19,20 and sections 3.2.5 and 3.2.6 of Annex VI of Regulation (EU)2016/399 of the European Parliament and the Council concerning a Community Code on the rules governing the movement of persons across borders (Schengen Borders Code), pleasure boats coming from a third country (non-Schengen): - a. must enter a port designated as a border crossing point: Antwerp, Ostend, Zeebrugge, Nieuwpoort, Ghent or Blankenberge.
+- 1. Pursuant to Articles 5,19,20 in connection with the sections 3.2.5 and 3.2.6 of Annex VI of Regulation (EU)2016/399 of the European Parliament and the Council of 09 March 2016 concerning a Community Code on the rules governing the movement of persons across borders (Schengen Borders Code), pleasure boats coming from a third country (non-Schengen): - a. must enter a port designated as a border crossing point: Antwerp, Ostend, Zeebrugge, Nieuwpoort, Ghent or Blankenberge.
 Entry must occur during the opening hours of the border crossing point; - b. must upon arrival immediately report to the border crossing point of the authority responsible for maritime border control, i.e. the Shipping Police (see Annex 1 for contact information and opening hours). - c.
-As from 15 July 2020, The Federal Police website makes it possible to create the declaration form for pleasure boating automatically and in a digital secure manner and to forward it to the competent border control authority (SPN).
+With a view to further digitalisation, the immediate availability of the exact number and details of all persons on board as well as other relevant information, and with a view to smooth handling of the border formalities with the shortest possible delay, electronic notification should be made via the website of the Federal Police well before the actual arrival of the pleasure boat by means of the online pleasure boat notification form.
+In this way the notification is automatically made in a digitally secured way and forwarded to the competent border control authority (Shipping Police).

-Use of this online platform is strongly recommended and pleasure boaters reach this platform via:
+The pleasure boaters reach this platform via: